The Flow State: The Secret to Productivity

 Flow doesn’t just happen.
 Remember what I mentioned earlier about running?
 It takes at least a mile for me to start feeling that sense of flow—and the same goes for other activities.
 That’s why flow is best for longer activities rather than short bursts.

 Give yourself enough time to actually get into the right headspace and to get a rhythm going.
-Equally, make sure you have enough time to enjoy the feeling of flow once you get there.
+This might mean doing some breathing exercises or a brief workout/warmup before you start, to get you into the right state of mind.

 Adjust the challenge